SimonRPSM/SimonRPSM.github.io/_posts/2018-06-30-Scope Creep and a Worked Example.md

 layout: post
 title:  "Scope Creep : A worked Example"
 categories: blog
+description: "This code is totally for this one use only"
 ---

 # Say you are still the same test engineer